Prom Night (soundtrack)

-Prom Night: Original Soundtrack from the Motion Picture is the soundtrack album of the 1980 Canadian psychological horror-thriller slasher film Prom Night.
+Prom Night: Original Soundtrack from the Motion Picture is the soundtrack album of the 1980 Canadian-American psychological horror-thriller slasher film Prom Night.

 Background

 The Prom Night soundtrack was composed by Paul Zaza and Carl Zittrer, with additional writing by Bill Crutchfield and James Powell.
 Director Lynch sought Zittrer after hearing his compositions in Black Christmas (1974).
 The soundtrack of Prom Night includes several disco songs which are featured prominently in the film's prom scene.
 Originally, the film was shot with the actors dancing to then-popular tracks by Gloria Gaynor ("I Will Survive"), Donna SummerFrance Joli, Patrick Hernandez ("Born to Be Alive") and Cheryl Lynn ("Star Love") among others, but according to Zaza, the publishing rights to the songs were far outside the film's budget.

 Under orders from producer Peter Simpson, Zaza wrote a series of disco songs over a five-day period, closely copying the original tracks that were intended to be used in the film.
 This resulted in a copyright lawsuit for $10 million, which was eventually settled for $50,000.